nick-The-One/python_course/09_contol_flow.md

   * This logic is called «short-circuit evaluation»

-  * For combined operators this logic is still applies on left-to-right basis:
+  * For combined operators this logic is still applies on left-to-right basis with respect to precedense:
     ```python
     0 or 1 and 1
     0 or 0 and 1